Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Introduction

-The most commonly used probability distribution of positive definite matrix-variate data is the Wishart distribution \citep{dryden2009non,cherian2016bayesian,lee2017inference,lan2019spatial}.
-Modeling correlated Wishart matrices is difficult.
+{Therefore, a model which induces the correlation among Wishart matrices with respect to the auxiliary information is preferred.} Modeling correlated Wishart matrices is difficult.
 The most challenging component is, unlike Gaussian distributed variables which you can feasibly use a multivariate normal distribution, the joint density function of correlated Wishart matrices is challenging to be obtained \citep{viraswami1991multivariate,blumenson1963properties,smith2007distribution}.
-A desirable but challenging means is the so-called (spatial) Wishart process \citep{gelfand2004nonstationary,spatialwishart}.
+A desirable but challenging {approach} is the so-called (spatial) Wishart process \citep{gelfand2004nonstationary,lan2021geostatistical}.
 The model has a very elegant construction, that is to induce dependence of Wishart matrices via the latent Gaussian processes.
 Unfortunately, this density function of the (spatial) Wishart process is not analytically available under general conditions \citep{viraswami1991multivariate,blumenson1963properties,smith2007distribution}.
 Fortunately, standing on the shoulders of the giants who provided the prodigious results \citep{james1964distributions}, we can obtain the analytic expression of the \textit{bivariate} density function.

 To mitigate this inference issue caused by the analytic form of the joint density function, we propose a computationally-feasible composite likelihood-based inference equipped with an expectation-maximization (EM) algorithm.
 We first propose a hierarchical model based on the (spatial) Wishart process.
 Given our proposed hierarchical model, we use the EM algorithm for model fitting.
 However, due to the analytic form of the joint density function is not available, both the E-step and M-step cannot be executed in a standard way.
 Therefore, we replace the full likelihood with the composite likelihood in the algorithm.
 The composite likelihood is an inference function derived by multiplying a collection of component likelihood \citep{lindsay1988composite}, which is primarily to resolve the issue that the full likelihood is unavailable.
 Because the analytic density function of two correlated Wishart matrices can be obtained \citep{james1964distributions}, the composite likelihood is in a pairwise setting, which is then derived by multiplying a collection of possible pairs.
 The estimators based on composite likelihood is asymptotically unbiased \citep{varin2011overview}, but the efficiency of the estimators is determined by the likelihood-weights \citep{padoan2010likelihood,bevilacqua2012estimating,bai2012joint,bai2014efficient}.
 Considering a trade-off between parameter estimation and computational cost, we further proposed a novel likelihood-weight function, enjoying accurate parameter estimation and fast computational speed.